elisilk/loopstudios-landing-page/README.md

 Specific areas that the solution should be improved (known issues):

 - Turn the header into some sort of sticky header that stays around as the user scrolls down the page (at least in the mobile view)
-- Make sure the design works down to 320px viewport width
-  - "experiences" in the h1 title goes beyond the containing box

 More general ideas I want to consider: